top of page

 What Alexander came to realise, when he started trying to teach his Technique to others, was that the only effective way to communicate the principles to his students was to guide them to a practical experience of these principles in action, and that the only effective way to achieve this was to give them a new (non-habitual) experience by guiding them through movement in a new (non-habitual) way, so that they would gradually come to understand how it all worked.

 I think it is quite unlikely that people with errors of co-ordination and posture will be able to learn the AT from a book or from online lessons, with the possible exception those who have already had a good number of hands-on lessons and have strong natural aptitude for the principles.
-In my experience it is much more likely that most students will actually make matters worse by attempting to learn the AT in this way.
+In my experience it is much more likely that students will actually make matters worse by attempting to learn the AT in this way.

 This is for two main reasons: